FabioSparta/ChallengeJavaDevelopment/README.md

   > 2. Run the Springboot project

-  > In case that RabbitMq's queues are not created do the following:
+  > In case that RabbitMq's queues are not created, do the following:

     > Open in your browser: http://localhost:15672/#/
     > Login -> user:guest ; pw:guest